-A-2 EM-2 MV-2 CT477-Zoo Crew

-13. INTERMEDIATE ENGINEERING DESIGN (P)

-Prerequisite(s): Introduction to Engineering and Architecture

-This concentrator course builds upon the Engineering and Architecture introduction course and provides students with additional concepts and experiences required for career readiness and to pursue further education in the Engineering Design career pathway.
-This concentrator course leads to the capstone course in the Engineering Design pathway's sequence of courses.

-A-2 MV-2

-14. INTERMEDIATE FINANCIAL SERVICES AND BANKING (P)

-Prerequisite(s): Passing of Introduction to Business and Finance

-This course introduces students to the financial world through the study of income and wealth; financial institutions; how businesses raise capital; and study key investment-related terms and concepts.
-Students learn the history of how banking practice evolved and how businesses operate, grow, and thrive in our everchanging world.
-This course includes principles on how to make good personal financial decisions and will cover major functions of financial institutions.
-Related topics in the course include modern trend in finance industry, credit functions, loan creation, debt collection, and stocks and bonds.
-Student will earn the importance of integrity and professional ethics in business relationships; and the tools effective leaders use to instill an ethical workplace culture.

-Prerequisite(s): Introduction to Business and Finance, and Algebra I

-This course discusses the economy and the factors that influence the success of businesses and products.
+A-2 EM-2 MV-2 13.
+INTERMEDIATE ENGINEERING DESIGN (P) CT477-Zoo Crew Prerequisite(s): Introduction to Engineering and Architecture This concentrator course builds upon the Engineering and Architecture introduction course and provides students with additional concepts and experiences required for career readiness and to pursue further education in the Engineering Design career pathway.
+This concentrator course leads to the capstone course i the Engineering Design pathway's sequence of courses A-2 MV-2 14.
+INTERMEDIATE FINANCIAL SERVICES AND BANKING (P) Prerequisite(s): Passing of Introduction to Business and Finance This course introduces students to the financial world through the study of income and wealth; financial institutions; how businesses raise capital; and study key investment-related terms and concepts.
+Students learn the history of how banking practice evolved and how businesses operate, grow, and thrive in our ever- changing world.
+This course includes principles on how to make good personal financial decisions and will cove major functions of financial institutions.
+Related topics in the course include modern trend in finance industry, credit functions, loan creation, debt collection, and stoc and bords.
+Student will earn the importance of integrity and professional ethics in business relationships; and th tools effective leaders use to instill an ethical workplace culture.
+EM-2 R-2 SEM-2 15.
+INTERMEDIATE FINANCIAL SERVICES MANAGEMENT AND BUSINESS ECONOMICS (P) Prerequisite(s): Introduction to Business and Finance, and Algebra I This course discusses the economy and the factors that influence the success of businesses and products.
 Students will understand the roles of citizens, workers and consumers and the importance of planning, organizing, and controlling the monetary resources of a business.
 This course describes forms of business ownership, discusses the relationship of labor and business, and applies techniques for managing human resources to maximize operational efficiencies and effectiveness.
 Students will demonstrate characteristics of professionalism in working relationships with customers and employees.
 This course integrates economic principals with entrepreneurship/business concepts.

-16. INTERMEDIATE FILM/VIDEO PRODUCTION (P)